 With the fashion industry on track to be responsible for 25% of the world’s carbon footprint by 2050, it’s obvious that e-commerce needs to lead the movement towards more sustainable business practices.
 The majority of the world’s leading nations are now committed to achieving a carbon-neutral footprint in the next 30 or 40 years.
 But what does this shift mean for brands, and in particular the e-commerce industry?

-How brands should think about sustainability
+How brands can think about sustainability

 Being part of the e-commerce ecosystem means we have to take sustainability seriously.
-With our technology we have the power to enable commerce on any surface, and online consumption has a big environmental impact.
+With our technology, we have the power to enable commerce on any surface – and online consumption has a big environmental impact.
 For that reason, we really want to encourage ourselves and our partners to make the right decisions regarding sustainability.

 Sustainability is about more than striving for a carbon-neutral footprint or using recycled materials.
 For businesses, sustainability needs to be approached from social, environmental, and economic perspectives.

 - Social sustainability focuses on the whole supply chain and the wider community in which a product is made.

 - Environmental focuses on an organisation’s environmental footprint and all of the steps that can be taken to reduce this.

 - Economic sustainability means that businesses need to find ways of growing without compromising long-term environmental and social sustainability.
 Circular business models can be an example of economic sustainability.

 A recent Nielsen survey found that over 70% of consumers would change their consumer habits to impact the environment positively.